 Financial Inclusion Strategy

-Members were invited to consider and agree the Financial Inclusion Strategy for Breckland and recommend it to Council for approval.
+The Strategic Housing Manager presented the report which invited Members to consider and agree the Financial Inclusion Strategy for Breckland and recommend it to Council for approval.

 This Strategy would set out the issues and extent of financial exclusion nationally and locally and identify the work currently happening across the District to promote financial inclusion and highlight any recommendations for improving financial awareness and solutions to reducing the impact of financial inclusion.